Nintendo Switch 2 Review: It's Bigger, but Is It Better?

 Gone of the rail system.
 Enter the magnets.

-Speaking of the wrist straps, they connect easily and can now be used either way, with +/– symbols on both sides.
+Speaking of the wrist straps, they connect easily and can now be used either way, with + and – symbols on both sides.
 However, I’m not a fan of the new SL/SR buttons.
-Unlike the older strap-based versions that stuck out and gave clear tactile feedback, the new ones are almost flush with the surface, with very little texture or feel, making them harder to find and press with confidence.
+Unlike the older strap-based versions, which protruded and provided clear tactile feedback, the new ones are almost flush with the surface, with very little texture or feel, making them harder to locate and press with confidence.

 The thumbsticks feel better, overall, offering smoother, softer, and more precise control, which makes a difference in games that require fine control.
-Maybe this was a placebo, but they definitely felt great to use, even though they lack Hall Effect technology.
+Maybe this was a placebo, but they felt great to use, even though they lack Hall Effect technology.
 Considering so many controllers feature this these days, this is a disappointing omission.
-However, it is looking as though Nintendo will replace faulty Joy-Cons for free, which negates some concerns over the longevity of the Joy-Cons and their thumbsticks.
+However, it appears that Nintendo will replace faulty Joy-Cons for free, which alleviates some concerns over the longevity of the Joy-Cons and their thumbsticks.

 Another addition is the new ‘C’ button, which gives you quick access to GameChat—I’ll go into that in more detail later, but it’s a handy inclusion.
-Also, the controller accessory remains largely unchanged, so not much to report there.
+Additionally, the controller accessory remains essentially unchanged, so there is not much to report there.

 Two black Joy-Cons connected to the Switch 2's controller accessory.